Pre-Kindergarten through 5th Grade Studio Art

 The Middle School Visual Arts curriculum provides opportunities for students to refine their artistic skills and art history knowledge through a variety of 2-D and 3-D media and techniques, including drawing, painting, printmaking, ceramics, fibers, photography, and sculpture while developing visual-thinking strategies.
 Students develop an understanding of the elements and principles of design with intentional connections to God’s creation.
 Interdisciplinary Visual Arts projects also connect to Geography, History, Language Arts, Science, and Mathematics classes in exciting experiential ways.
 Additionally, as a team SCPS Middle School Visual Arts students create art projects to instill an appreciation of giving through community service.

-Art and Design I is an entry level course focusing on drawing techniques as a foundation for development in the arts.
-The course puts heavy emphasis on design concerns and observational skills.
+Drawing and Design is an entry level course focusing on drawing techniques as a foundation for development in the arts.
+The course will put heavy emphasis on design concerns and observational skills.
 The Elements of Art and the Principles of Design provide the basic framework for the course.
-Students experiment with a wide variety of drawing tools.
-There is also an interest in self reflection and assessing work and the work of others in critiques.
+Students will experiment with a wide variety of drawing tools.
+There will also be an interest in self-reflection and assessing their work and the work of others in critiques.

 Crafts I is an introductory course exploring the fundamentals and history of various crafts.
 Students will utilize the elements and principles of design to create utilitarian and decorative handcrafts.
 Projects will include fiber/textile arts, ceramics, woodcrafts, mosaics, and papercrafts, involving a variety of tools and techniques.
 Historical background and cultural significance will be studied with each craft.

 Painting is an entry level course that explores various painting techniques, media, aesthetic perceptions, and knowledge of historical developments in the arts.
 The first half of the semester is painting from observation.
 The second is experimenting with different techniques to develop personal expression.